Original Air Date: April 15, 1960

 The Twilight Zone Trivia:

 - Mickey Rooney was the first choice to play Rocky Valentine.
-In a memo to Rod Serling, Charles Beaumont suggested, should Rooney not be available, that Serling consider playing the part.
-Long story short Rooney was unavailable and Serling declined and Rooney.
-But Serling turned down the role so Larry Blyden was hired.
+In a memo to Rod Serling, Charles Beaumont suggested if Rooney is not available, Serling should consider playing the part himself.
+Long story short Rooney was unavailable and Serling declined the role so Larry Blyden was hired to play the part.
+Mickey Rooney would later star in “The Last Night of a Jockey.”

 - “A Nice Place to Visit” was singled out for its brazen sexual innuendo by the CBS censors.